 – Magnesium: crucial for bone and cell growth, stimulating soft tissue repair, nerve transmission, muscle contraction, blood coagulation, energy production, and nutrient metabolism.

 – Electrolytes: carry electrical charges and serve many roles to help the body and organs maintain proper function and fluid balance, replenish mineral losses, and make the most of your water, which is the key to proper hydration.
 They also keep water balanced both inside & outside of cells so that your muscles and organs can have optimal performance.

 Always ask your healthcare provider which supplements and vitamins are right for you!

 There are many other bodywork therapies and modalities that can contribute to and boost your FasciaBlasting results and vice versa, and we encourage our users to choose the methods they prefer!
 Remember to do your research so you know exactly how these alternate therapies can affect your personal situation and what’s best for your lifestyle.
-Consulting your trusted specialist is always a best decision if you have any medical conditions or health concerns!
+Consulting your trusted specialist is always the best decision if you have any medical conditions or health concerns!

 While working hard to get results through treating your fascia is fantastic and exciting, hopefully this short article helps explain why recovery is so essential and how allowing the body time to recuperate can actually boost your results!
 Always listen to your body and make decisions that take its needs into account.